List of Gnostic texts

 Gnosticism used a number of religious texts that are preserved, in part or whole, in ancient manuscripts, or lost but mentioned critically in Patristic writings.

+There is significant scholarly debate around what Gnosticism is, and therefore what qualifies as a "Gnostic text."

 Gnostic texts

 Gnostic texts preserved before 1945

-Prior to the discovery at Nag Hammadi, only the following texts were available to students of Gnosticism.
+Prior to the 1945 discovery at Nag Hammadi, only the following texts were available to students of Gnosticism.
 Reconstructions were attempted from the records of the heresiologists, but these were necessarily coloured by the motivation behind the source accounts.